Speech And Language Development Activities For Children With Down Syndrome

 Another thing that helped was READING!
 Aarshia likes to read and I used this medium to help her with the speech.
 The only thing I had to do was to restrain myself for not diluting my objective of ‘speech clarity’ with ‘comprehension’ ‘fluency’ or ‘teaching new vocabulary’.
 The ‘speech reading’ of one page was done only for clarity and no other goal.

 It is important to understand that saying a word such as ‘Fan’ involves putting together a consonant +vowel +consonant.
-To get there they should also be able to say these words in isolation as well as in various combination with each other.
+To get there they should also be able to say these words in isolation as well as in various combinations with each other.
 Saying Vowels (V).
 Simple Consonants (C), Simple syllables (CVCV) mama, Consonant+vowel (CV) me, do, to, Vowel+consonant+vowel (VCV) ata, apa, and later more complex consonants at the start of words such as k, g, sh, s etc and blends sl, tr, sk.

 We also tried this at some point.

-Speech and language complement each other and one is incomplete without the other, which is why it is equally important to also concentrate on language development, comprehension, short term working memory, retention, quick recall, strengthening small talk with repetition and other such skills to help facilitate better communication.
+Speech and language complement each other and one is incomplete without the other, which is why it is equally important to also concentrate on language development, comprehension, short-term working memory, retention, quick recall, strengthening small talk with repetition and other such skills to help facilitate better communication.

-A long term commitment
+A long-term commitment

 An important thing to mention here would be that ‘speech and language’ is not a milestone like walking, which once achieved is done for life.
 Taking up ‘Speech and language’ is a huge commitment on parents side because you’ll have to constantly keep working on it for a considerably long time.
 Aarshia’s speech has gotten much clearer with all this intervention yet at times, when she is excited, we have to remind her to go slow to avoid mumbling.

 Also, since speech sound and word production difficulties also have physical causes because they are linked to the motor skill difficulties for our children with Down syndrome, one child shouldn’t be compared to another.
-The kind of effort or inputs it take for one child to speak clearer may not be enough for another.
+The kind of effort or input it take for one child to speak clearer may not be enough for another.
 It could be a good idea to consult a good speech therapist once a month and if her/his plans can be implemented at home.

 I hope a few of the techniques or the strategies would help a few parents who are sailing in the same boat.
 In the next blog post, I’d write in detail about ‘language development’ and all that we can do to help our children aquire better vocabulary, language and communication resources.